- 1 can (240g) of artichoke hearts

 - 8 ounces (230g) of sour cream

-In a large crock pot or large heavy pan, sautée the chopped onion and minced garlic cloves until soft, but not brown.
-And as simple as it can get, all you have to do is add the rest of the ingredients into the pot and stir to combine.
-Cook on low heat for about 30 minutes in order for the flavors to merge.
-Serve in dipping bowl with chips or toasted bread.
+In a large crock pot or large heavy pan, sautée the chopped onion & minced garlic cloves until soft, but not brown.
+And as simple as it can get, all you have to do is add the rest of the ingredients into the pot & stir to combine.
+Cook on low heat for about 30 minutes in order for the flavors to fuse together.
+Serve in a dipping bowl with chips or toasted bread.